ember-learn/guides-source/guides/release/in-depth-topics/autotracking-in-depth.md

 Arguments, like `{{@name}}`, are automatically tracked, so if they change and are used somewhere in your component, the component will update accordingly.

-### Updating Tracked Properties
+## Updating Tracked Properties

 Tracked properties can be updated like any other property, using standard JavaScript syntax.
-The primary way that state gets updated in an Ember application is via _actions_, [as discussed earlier](../../templates/actions/):
+For instance, we could update a tracked property via an action, as in this example component.

 ```handlebars {data-filename=app/templates/components/hello.hbs}
 {{this.greeting}}, {{@name}}!